menu

 Demographics

-The per capita income in Hico in 2022 was $11,217, which is low income relative to West Virginia and the nation.
-This equates to an annual income of $44,868 for a family of four.
+The per capita income in Hico in 2022 was $11,761, which is low income relative to West Virginia and the nation.
+This equates to an annual income of $47,044 for a family of four.
+Hico also has one of the higher rates of people living in poverty in the nation, with 85.57% of its population below the federal poverty line.

 The people who call Hico home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hico residents report their race to be White.
-Important ancestries of people in Hico include English, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.
+Important ancestries of people in Hico include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Hico is English.
 Other important languages spoken here include Italian and African languages.